-Filling a portable fuel container while it is in the vehicle can cause fuel vapors that can ignite either by static electricity or other means.
+Never fill a portable fuel container while it is in the vehicle.
+Static electricity discharge from the container can ignite the fuel vapor.
 You or others could be badly burned and the vehicle could be damaged.
-Always:
+To help avoid injury to you and others: